 If you’re thinking about applying for a new line of credit, it’s natural to want to be sure your credit score is in good shape.
 But unlike credit reports, we aren’t entitled to one free viewing of our credit scores every year.
 So we pay good money to get the goods, only to learn that lenders often use different scores than the ones we’re privy to.

 One Consumer Reports representative says that, for this reason, it’s not worth paying to see your credit score.
 Instead, they emphasize the importance of monitoring your credit reports for accuracy.
 Still, it’s nice to have some ballpark idea of what your score looks like, even if it varies by twenty points or more across different scoring models.
-It can be especially helpful to keep track of your score if and when you are rebuilding your credit, monitoring the effectiveness of the debt validation process, for example.
+It can be especially helpful to keep track of your score if and when you are rebuilding your credit, monitoring the effectiveness of the credit dispute process, for example.

 Have you had experience in which a lender used a score far different than what you expected to see?